What is SOC 2?

 If you’re a service organization that stores, processes, or transmits any kind of customer data, you’ll likely need to be SOC 2 compliant.

 SOC 2 requirements help your company establish airtight internal security controls.
-This lays a foundation of policies and processes that can help your company scale securely.
+This lays a foundation of security policies and processes that can help your company scale securely.

 It also builds trust with your customers.

 Most often, service organizations pursue a SOC 2 report because their customers are asking for it.
-Your clients need to know that you'll keep their data safe.
+Your clients need to know that you'll keep their sensitive data safe.

 A SOC 2 report is the gold standard for providing that assurance.